-Dr. Rohit Varma, alongside Drs.
-Jesse Berry and Vivek Patel, oversee an exceptional and unique group of residents and fellows.
+Dr. Narsing Rao, alongside Drs.
+Benjamin Xu and Vivek Patel, oversee an exceptional and unique group of residents and fellows.
 Meet these wonderful physicians and surgeons who are poised to become the academic and clinical thought leaders of tomorrow.

 To learn more about the team at the USC Roski Eye Institute, view our ophthalmology faculty.
 For more information on how our team is making advancements in the field of ophthalmology, check out our USC Roski Eye Institute Annual Report.

 To see our residents and fellows in action, visit the USC Roski Eye Institute Residents and Fellows Facebook page.

 Charles C. Manger III, M.D.
 Chair in Corneal Laser Surgery